How to start a cleaning business in 2022 Just 7 steps - Jobidea24

 Step 5: Register the company

-The legal parameters surrounding domestic services such as house cleaning and childcare are only sometimes clear, especially when the service is provided to a single person and the client pays for it.
+The legal parameters surrounding domestic services such as house cleaning and childcare are only sometimes clear, mainly when the service is provided to a single person and the client pays for it.
 The amount of registration and income reporting you must do depends on your business size (i.e. your income).

 Cleaning your aunt's kitchen once a week for $20 is not a business, so if you only provide services to close family members, it is safe to stop registering your business.
-You must use official channels to report your income to the IRS if you earn a few hundred dollars a month.
+You must use official channels to report your income to the IRS if you earn a few hundred dollars monthly.

 When thinking about how to start a cleaning business, consider becoming a franchisee of a large cleaning service chain.
 The advantage is that you already have branding, policies, and procedures.
 However, you will have less control over your business.